FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Limitations

 \section{Limitations}

 In this study, we transfer knowledge between the server and clients using logits of a public dataset, motivated by efficiency and privacy considerations.
 Although empirical evidence suggests that sharing logits of public datasets between the server and clients is more privacy-preserving than sharing model gradients or parameters \cite{li2019fedmd,cho2022heterogeneous}, there is no theoretical guarantee that this approach does not compromise the privacy of clients' sensitive data.
 This issue warrants further investigation.
+Additionally, the study does not address the potential presence of spammer~\cite{zhu2012discovering} among clients, which could negatively impact the performance of LLM in the server and the SLMs of other clients.
+Detecting spammers in the FedMKT setting is identified as an important research direction.
 Furthermore, our study is limited by computational and storage constraints, which preclude the exploration of larger language models.
 This highlights the inherent trade-off between utility and efficiency.
 Our future research aims to investigate and optimize this trade-off.